All Topological Bands of All Nonmagnetic Stoichiometric Materials: Discussion

 \section{Discussion}

-We have performed the first complete calculation of symmetry-indicated stable and fragile band topology at and away from $E_{F}$ across all known stoichiometric, solid-state, nonmagnetic materials.
+We have performed a complete calculation of symmetry-indicated stable and fragile band topology at and away from $E_{F}$ across all known stoichiometric, solid-state, nonmagnetic materials.
 We have discovered that over half of the materials in nature are stable TIs and TSMs at $E_{F}$, and nearly $2/3$ of bands across all materials exhibit symmetry-indicated stable topology.
 Our investigations raise several questions.
 First, there exist well-established classes of noncentrosymmetric TI and TCI phases that cannot be diagnosed through SIs.
 For example, depending on experimental or first-principles calculation details, WTe$_2$ [\icsdweb{14348}, SG 31 ($Pmn2_{1}$)] can realize an LCEBR-classified TSM phase with tilted Weyl cones~\cite{AlexeyType2}, or a non-symmetry-indicated twofold-rotation-anomaly TCI phase~\cite{TMDHOTI}.
-It remains a significant outstanding question whether computationally-efficient methods beyond TQC and SIs can be formulated for the high-throughput discovery of non-symmetry-indicated topological materials.
+Additionally, like stable topological phases with trivial SIs, there also exist non-symmetry-indicated fragile phases that evade the methods employed in this work~\cite{HingeSM}.
+It remains an important outstanding question whether computationally-efficient methods beyond TQC and SIs can be formulated for the high-throughput discovery of non-symmetry-indicated topological materials.
 Several promising studies have recently introduced alternative, scalable methods for high-throughput topological materials identification~\cite{S4HighThroughput,SOCSpillTavazzaMag}, suggesting a future in which an even larger percentage of materials in nature are recognized as topologically nontrivial.
-Lastly, while we have focused our efforts on nonmagnetic topological materials, recent studies have expanded the methods of TQC and SIs to magnetic systems~\cite{MTQC,AshvinMagnet}, facilitating the high-throughput identification of over 100 magnetic materials with nontrivial topology at $E_{F}$~\cite{MTQCmaterials}.
+Furthermore, while we have focused our efforts on nonmagnetic topological materials, recent studies have expanded the methods of TQC and SIs to magnetic systems~\cite{MTQC,AshvinMagnet}, facilitating the high-throughput identification of over 100 magnetic materials with nontrivial topology at $E_{F}$~\cite{MTQCmaterials}.
 Following the results of this work, future investigations may be directed towards identifying nontrivial electronic band topology away from $E_{F}$ in magnetic materials, in particular targeting bands in which the topology and magnetism are coupled and experimentally tunable.